Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Conclusions and discussions

-The above direct constraints on massive PBH can provide clues about the origin of SMBHs.
-It is well known that the formation of BHs with masses greater than $\sim10^9~M_{\odot}$ observed at $z\geq6$ is still mysterious since the continuous Eddington-limited accretion is far insufficient for stellar-mass black holes growing to SMBHs during the life-time of the universe.
+The above direct constraints on SMPBH can provide clues about the origin of SMBHs.
+It is well known that the formation of black holes with masses greater than $\sim10^9~M_{\odot}$ observed at $z\geq6$ is still mysterious since the continuous Eddington-limited accretion is far insufficient for stellar-mass black holes growing to SMBHs during the life-time of the universe.
 PBHs have been widely proposed as seeds of SMBHs.
 Therefore, direct constraints from the well-measured 543 CRSs would be helpful for exploring this issue.
-Moreover, supermassive PBHs can form binaries, coalesce, and produce GWs in nano-Hertz frequency band, which can be detected by using stable millisecond pulsars~\citep{Jaffe2003,Sesana2008,Sesana2009}.
+Moreover, SMPBHs can form binaries, coalesce, and produce GWs in nano-Hertz frequency band, which can be detected by using stable millisecond pulsars~\citep{Jaffe2003,Sesana2008,Sesana2009}.
 The null-detection of GWs by pulsar timing array (PTA) can successfully constrain continuous GWs from individual supermassive binaries black holes~\citep{Zhu2014,Babak2016,Aggarwal2019}.
 It suggests that PTA experiment also is an important tool to constrain SMBHs in the near future.
-In combination of millilensing of CRSs and measurment of continuous GWs from individual supermassive binaries black holes, it is foreseen that upcoming complementary multi-messenger observations will yield considerable constraints on the possibilities of massive PBHs.
+In combination of milli-lensing of CRSs and measurment of continuous GWs from individual supermassive binaries black holes, it is foreseen that upcoming complementary multi-messenger observations will yield considerable constraints on the possibilities of SMPBHs.